SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Design

 \subsubsection{Crash Recovery}

-\paragraph{Server failure.} {\sys} servers maintain data structures in DRAM and use the write-ahead log to recover lost progress after server failures, as production deployments (e.g. PanguFS and HDFS) typically do~\cite{Lv2022InfiniFS}.
+\paragraph{Server failure.} The servers maintain data structures in DRAM and use the write-ahead log (WAL) to recover lost progress after server failures, as production deployments (e.g., PanguFS and HDFS) typically do~\cite{Lv2022InfiniFS}.
 To recover from failures, the server first redoes operations in the WAL to rebuild its local key-value store and change-log entries that haven't been marked as ``applied''.
-Not that we don't need to rebuilt change-log entries marked ``applied'', as they have been persisted in the WAL of the corresponding directory inode's server.
-Then, the server recovers its invalidation list by cloning that from other servers. \paragraph{Switch failure.} After a switch failure, all states in the switch are lost.
-Instead of recovering these states, {\sys} initializes an empty stale set in the switch, and notifies all servers to initiate aggregations.
-Once all aggregations complete, all change-log entries are sent to and applied by their directory inode's server.
-Thus, all directories in {\sys} become back to the \emph{normal state}, which is consistent with the empty stale set.
-To avoid consistency issues, all file system operations are blocked during recovery until the aggregations complete.
+Note that we don't need to rebuild change-log entries marked as ``applied'', as they have been persisted in the WAL of the directory inode's server.
+Then, the server proactively aggregates all directories it owns to ensure any interrupted aggregations it issued before the crash are executed to completion.
+Finally, the server recovers its invalidation list by cloning it from other servers.
+During recovery, the server does not serve normal requests.

+\paragraph{Switch failure.} After a switch failure, all state in the switch are lost. {\sys} initializes an empty dirty set in the switch and notifies all servers to aggregate all directories.
+Once all aggregations are complete, all change-log entries have been sent to and applied by their directory inode's server.
+Thus, all directories in {\sys} return to normal state, consistent with the empty dirty set.
+During recovery, all servers stop serving normal requests.